rickdonato/python-dev-with-docker-and-vscode/README.md

 This will use the contents of `Dockerfile.standalone` to create the image.
 Don't forget the `.` at the end of the command!

-* Spin up and connect to container
+Spin up and connect to container.

 ```shell
 > docker run -it --name example01 example/intro-netautomation:latest